ExitAdviser is an FSBO (For Sale by Owner) platform that is specifically designed to help you to plan, prepare, and market your business for sale.

 This guarantee also does not apply to the BrokerBoard subscriptions

-(a set of special service plans for Business Brokers and Intermediaries).
+(a set of special service packages for brokers and realtors).

 Absolutely, we go to great lengths to ensure that all information on our platform is secure.